metaleap/gerbil-lsp/lsp/notes.md

   - the _value_ is a flat list (no tree hierarchy) of the (top-level-only) matching defs/decls (result struct type **just like above** in `defs-in-file`, but with `children` neither populated nor even computed) found in a tracked Gerbil source file existing _somewhere_ in the currently-opened "root folders"
   - the _key_ is the path of that source file

-## _`completions`_

-Args:
-- the current source file path
-- the current _position_ (see note at intro of part 2. above) at which auto-completion proposals will pop up

-Results:
-- a list of symbol items like returned also above in `defs-in-file` and `defs-search`, with these extra considerations:
-  - **name**: the full name, not partial (ie if position is right after `ha` then `name` is the _full_ `hash-ref`, `hash-copy` etc and _not_ `sh-ref`, `sh-copy` etc)
-  - **children**: not populated (or even computed)
-  - **detail** to be augmented with the `import` where pertinent

-**Everything that's in scope:**
-- any top-level def/decl in the current file
-- ancestor locals in scope
-- any made available by the file's existing `import`s
-- bonus stretch: any from any not-yet-imported `std/*` with an additional "import edit" to apply in-editor to the source (a text-edit being an insert-text,insert-position pair)
-- might also want to include any `'quoted-ident` already occurring somewhere in this source file (since one is often slinging them around repeatedly)
-  - of course, like all other completions, only if suitable in terms of the current typing context (text to the left of position)

-**On "dot completions":** since this is pertinent only in certain scopes such as `using` or `{...}` and only one level deep AFAICT:
-- all the valid "dot completions" (field or method names, ie right-hand-side operands) should be already "statically" known for any given left-hand-side operand
-- hence these can be prepared as simple _full_-identifiers (ie. `mystruct.myfield` is proposed as its own completion-item right after `mystruct`), ie. "there _is_ no dot-completion"

 ## _`lookup`_

 Args: